Marathi cinema

 Marathi cinema is the oldest film industry in India.[4]
 Dadasaheb Phalke is widely considered a pioneer and founder of Marathi cinema and Cinema of India.[10]
 He brought the revolution of motion pictures to India with his first indigenously made film, Raja Harishchandra, released in 1913.
 Although the film had Marathi and English intertitles, it is considered a Marathi film by IFFI and NIFD,[clarification needed] citing that while filming, Phalke had employed a full Marathi crew, including actors.[11]
 Some claim that the first ever Marathi movie was Shree Pundalik of Dadasaheb Torne; it was released on 18 May 1912 at Coronation Cinematograph, Bombay.[6]
 But this claim is disputed; it is not considered the first Marathi or Indian movie because it was not a movie in the true sense; it was a recording of a then popular theater play; the cameraman who filmed that movie, Jonson, was a British national; it was processed in London; and the negative also remained in the United Kingdom.[7]

 Kolhapur was a centre of film production in the twentieth century.
-In 1919, Baburao Mistry, popularly known as Baburao Painter, founded the Maharashtra Film Company with the blessings of the Maharaja of Kolhapur and released the first significant historical film, Sairandhri (1920), starring Balasaheb Pawar, Kamala Devi and Zunzarrao Pawar.
-It was also the first Indian film to cast women artists.[12]
+Maharashtra Film Company's Sairandhri (1920), starring Balasaheb Pawar, Kamala Devi and Zunzarrao Pawar, was the first Indian film to cast women artists.[12]
 Notably, Sairandhri became the first Indian film to face censorship by the British Government.[13]
 Because of his special interest in sets, costume design and painting, he chose episodes from Maratha history for interpreting in the new medium and specialized in the historical genre.[14]
 Baburao Painter made many silent movies till 1930, including Surekha Haran (1921), for which he brought the best camera of the time, manufactured by Bell & Howell, and Savkari Pash (Indian Shylock) in 1925, a social film based on a short story by Narayan Hari Apte.
-However, after a few more silent films, the Maharashtra Film Company pulled down its shutters with the advent of sound.
 Baburao was not particularly keen on the talkies, for he believed that they would destroy the visual culture so painfully evolved over the years.[15]

-Ayodhyecha Raja (1932) was the first talkie of Maharashtra; prior to it, all the movies were silent films with Marathi and English intertitles.
+Ayodhyecha Raja (1932), directed by V. Shantaram was the first talkie of Maharashtra and also the first double version talkie of Indian cinema; prior to it, all the movies were silent films with Marathi and English intertitles.
 It was released one year after the first sound film of the nation, Alam Ara (1931), and five years after the first Hollywood sound film, The Jazz Singer (1927), which is the first sound film made in the world.[16][17]
+Bhalji Pendharkar's Shyam Sundar was the first talkie to be made in Pune and apparently the first Indian film with a continuious run of more than 25 weeks at West End (present Naaz Talkies, Mumbai).

 Nilu Phule, a legendary actor of the 1970s–1980s, achieved fame for playing villain roles with natural acting